Where is Verrado?

 Verrado is in the city of Buckeye, AZ.
 Though not classified as a town in and of itself, the community features many of the characteristics of a great American small town in its design, complete with its own Main Street District, amenities, and recreational facilities.
 Verrado is governed by two non-profit entities, the Verrado Assembly and the Verrado Association, responsible for facilitating community meetings and events, and overseeing additional community organizations.

 Is Verrado an “exclusive” residential development?

-Verrado offers a wide range of housing options, from rental lofts and condos and single-family homes to custom homes and home sites.
+Verrado offers a wide range of housing options, from rental lofts, apartments and condos and single-family homes to custom homes and home sites.
 The community is designed to accommodate a diverse group of residents and employers in the Phoenix and Buckeye region.

 What amenities are offered at Verrado?